UCEDA International is making progress toward resuming normal operations, and we are delighted to see our students in class again!

-UCEDA International will give all students an option to resume in-person instruction beginning on September 14, 2020.
-In-person instruction will be required for any new students entering the country after March 9, 2020.
+UCEDA International continues to offer both in-person and online instruction at this time.
+In-person instruction is required for any new F-1 students who entered the country after March 9, 2020.
 Continuing students who entered the country prior to March 9, 2020 may continue to have the option to temporarily count online classes towards a full course of study.

 If you know you have been exposed to someone with a confirmed case of COVID-19, or if you are experiencing any symptoms, please stay home and seek advice from a medical professional.

 Let’s continue to work together to keep our communities safe, while never giving up on our goals.
 UCEDA is here to help people improve their lives through education, today and always.